-The PD and LGD inputs used to estimate the Stage 1 and Stage 2 credit loss allowances under the IFRS 9 model are modelled based on the macroeconomic variables (or changes in macroeconomic variables) that are most closely correlated with credit losses in the relevant portfolio.
-Each macroeconomic scenario used in our expected credit loss calculation includes a projection of all relevant macroeconomic variables used in our models for a five year period.
-Macroeconomic variables used in our expected credit loss models include, but are not limited to, unemployment rate, GDP and inflation rate.
+The PD and LGD inputs used to estimate the Stage 1 and Stage 2 credit loss allowances under the IFRS 9 model are modelled based on macroeconomic scenarios.
+Each macroeconomic scenario used in our expected credit loss calculation includes a projection of all relevant macroeconic variables used in our models for a five year period.
+In comparison to the previous year in which the PD and LGD inputs were modelled based on the macroeconomic variables (or changes in macroeconomic variables) that were most closely correlated with credit losses in the relevant portfolio such as unemployment rate, GDP and / or inflation rate.